dr-leo/PyHyphen/README.txt

 Change log
 ======================

-New in version 0.11
+New in version 1.0

-* Upgraded the C library libhyphen to v2.7
+* Upgraded the C library libhyphen to v2.7 which brings significant improvements, most notably correct treatment of
+*  already hyphenated words such as 'Python-powered'
-* use a downloadable CSV file with meta information on dictionaries for installation of dictionaries and instantiation of hyphenators.
-Apps can access the table pythonically and expose the meta info on installed and ready-to-install dictionaries to the user.
+* use a CSV file from the oo website with meta information on dictionaries for installation of dictionaries and instantiation of hyphenators.
+Apps can access the metadata on all downloadable dicts through the new module-level attribute hyphen.dict_info or for each hyphenator through the 'info' attribute,
 * Hyphenator objects have a 'info' attribute which is a Python dictionary with meta information on the hyphenation dictionary.
-The 'language' attribute is deprecated
+The 'language' attribute is deprecated. *Note:* These new features add complexity to the installation process as the metadata and dictionary files are downloaded at install time.
+These features have to be tested in various environments before declaring the package stable.
-* greatly simplified the installation process
+* Streamlined the installation process
-  The en_US hyphenation dictionary has been removed from the package, but it is automatically downloaded when installing PyHyphen.
+* The en_US hyphenation dictionary
+  has been removed from the package.
+Instead, the dictionaries for en_US and the local language are automatically downloaded at install time.
 * restructured the package and merged 2.x and 3.x setup files
-* switched repository from svn to hg
+* switch from svn to hg
+* added win32 binary of the C extension module for Python32, currently no binaries for Python 2.4 and 2.5

 New in version 0.10